 From 1 April 2022, all active members regardless of age will be members of the 2015 NHS Pension Scheme.
-Many of our members are already part of this reformed scheme.

-All legacy pension schemes will be closed, including the 1995/2008 NHS Pension Scheme.
 This means that when you claim your pension, it could consist of up to three different parts of the NHS Pension Scheme.

 During your career, you may have been a member of different NHS pension schemes.
 This means that when you claim your pension, your total monthly payment could be made up of any benefits you've earned in the 1995 Section, 2008 Section and the 2015 NHS Pension Scheme.